OCRmyPDF Docker image¶

 If you have Docker installed on your system, you can install a Docker image of the latest release.

+Follow the Docker installation instructions for your platform.
 If you can run this command successfully, your system is ready to download and execute the image:

 docker run hello-world

 OCRmyPDF will use all available CPU cores.
 By default, the VirtualBox machine instance on Windows and macOS has only a single CPU core enabled.
 Use the VirtualBox Manager to determine the name of your Docker engine host, and then follow these optional steps to enable multiple CPUs:

 # Optional step for Mac OS X users

 VBoxManage modifyvm "yourVM" --cpus 2 # or whatever number of core is desired

 Using the Docker image on the command line¶

 Unlike typical Docker containers, in this mode we are using the OCRmyPDF Docker container is intended to be emphemeral – it runs for one OCR job and then terminates, just like a command line program.
 We are using Docker as a way of delivering an application, not a server.

 To start a Docker container (instance of the image):

 docker run --rm ocrmypdf (... all other arguments here...)